ShahilPatel-IITDh/Phishing-Verification/Phase-1 (Web Scrapping and Data collection)/README.md

 - Phish ID
 - URL

-The same code can be used to scrap the URLs from a database containing confirmed phishy URLs.
+The same code can be used to scrap the URLs from a database containing confirmed phishy URLs (Phishtank Archives)

+The _VirusTotal.py_ uses the VirusTotal API to test whether a URL is malicious or not.
+The code will take the URLs from the CSV file and test them against the VirusTotal.
+The VirusTotal API will return a JSON file containing the results of the test.
+The JSON file will be stored in a folder named _*JSON*_.